Draft Waterfront Adaptation Strategies

 Working Toward a Waterfront Adaptation Plan

 There is no single approach to adaptation that will meet the needs of San Francisco along the entire waterfront.
 The different risks, topography, and historic development of the waterfront means that we will need to use a combination of approaches.
-The intent is not to choose one of the Draft Waterfront Adaptation Strategies but to use the best ideas from all of them to create a Draft Waterfront Adaptation Plan (Tentatively Selected Plan) in summer 2023.
+The intent is not to choose one of the Draft Waterfront Adaptation Strategies but to use the best ideas from all of them to create a Draft Plan.

 The development of Draft Strategies reflects five-plus years of citywide community engagement that has connected with tens of thousands of San Franciscans on what a resilient, sustainable, equitable waterfront means to them.
 Your continued input will help create a vision for how San Francisco adapts to sea level rise.